Omilove/My-Creations/README.md

 # My-Creations
-All ive made and you can view thrm here
+All ive made and you can view them here